 Perfect Juicy Turkey

-Featured in Chicken & Turkey Done Right.
+Category: Chicken & Turkey Done Right

 Herb butter under and over the skin paired with aromatic ingredients keeps this turkey juicy and tasty.
 A great option for cooks at any level.